Practical Guide to Sending Caring Contacts

 Here are some ideas that we have found helpful in crafting the first Caring Contact you send.

-Your team should also establish the monitoring hours, within which the team can respond, whether every day from 9 to 5 or specific days or times of the week.
-These hours should be included in the first message so that recipients will be aware.
+Your team should establish the monitoring hours, within which the team can respond, whether every day from 9 to 5 or specific days or times of the week.
+These hours should be included in the first message so that recipients will be aware, and participants should be gently reminded of the response hours if they reply afterhours, for example, “I’m so glad you reached out but I am just now seeing your text, I’m sorry!
+I am only able to view messages you send between 9am and 5pm.”

 Additionally, it may be good to remind participants that this intervention does not serve as a substitute for a 24-hour crisis line.